 - Bankruptcy is available at any time and one can file as often as necessary – There is no limit on the number of times you can file for bankruptcy, but there is a time limit you must wait between each filing.

 If you are struggling to keep pace with your financial obligations, we can help you to determine what the possible benefits of filing for bankruptcy protection might be.
-Contact a Raleigh bankruptcy lawyer of the Bradford Law Offices, PLLC, by calling 919-758-8879 today.
+Contact a Raleigh bankruptcy lawyer of the Bradford Law Offices, by calling (919) 758-8879 today.